Original Movie Language

 Worldwide box office numbers if they are available.
 Otherwise US only is fine.

-They should not be adjusted for inflation.
+The budget and revenue numbers should not be adjusted for inflation.

 The movie homepages are now supported for all translations.
 Each language can have its own homepage!